rudranshsharma382/EXP5/README.md

 Take student name as input.

-Check if the name exists in dictionary.
+Check if the name exists in the dictionary.

-Display marks if found, else display error message.
+Display marks if found, else display an error message.

 Algorithm 9: User Login Validation

 Create a dictionary storing usernames and passwords.

-Accept username and password from user.
+Accept username and password from the user.

-Check if username exists in dictionary.
+Check if the username exists in the dictionary.

 Display login success or failure message.